brhannan/sl-ksp/README.md

 Simulink

 ## Why?
-Yeah so this just a GN&C geekfest.
+Yeah so this is really nothing more than a GN&C geekfest.

 ## Examples, cool pictures, etc.
 TBD